Jujube (Ber) Fruit in Pregnancy – Benefits, Side Effects, and Recipes

 - Individuals with diabetes: Ber fruit is naturally high in sugars, and excessive amounts can rapidly increase blood sugar levels.
 Therefore, individuals with diabetes or gestational diabetes should consume ber fruit in moderation and under the guidance of a healthcare provider.

-- Individuals with gastrointestinal issues: Ber fruit has a high fiber content, which can cause digestive discomfort in some individuals, particularly those with irritable bowel syndrome (IBS) or other gastrointestinal issues.
+- Individuals with gastrointestinal issues: Ber fruit has a high fibre content, which can cause digestive discomfort in some individuals, particularly those with irritable bowel syndrome (IBS) or other gastrointestinal issues.
 Avoiding or limiting its consumption is best if you experience digestive discomfort after consuming ber fruit.

 - Individuals with certain medical conditions: Ber fruit may interact with certain medications or exacerbate certain medical conditions, such as liver or kidney disease.
 Therefore, individuals with these conditions should consult with their healthcare provider before consuming ber fruit.